IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/integrating-indigo/flashing-reference-hardware.md

 in turn is based on Android 11.
 The image is customized for our own use cases, main modifications are as follows:

-- Added an IndiGO placeholder system app, to give developers' builds access to system-only
+- Added an TomTom IndiGO placeholder system app, to give developers' builds access to system-only
 permissions:
   - multimedia browsing
   - virtual display
   - call management
-- Replaced the platform key with the IndiGO key, so that IndiGO is recognized as a system app and is granted system permissions.
+- Replaced the platform key with the TomTom IndiGO key, so that TomTom IndiGO is recognized as a system app and is granted system permissions.
 - Modified the LineageOS updater app to download and install OTA updates from TomTom's Artifactory server (this modification is for internal use only, as it requires VPN access to the TomTom internal network)